 Ventilation Fans – Ventilation fans, like those used in bathrooms or part of range hoods, use only 30% as much electricity as non-compliant fans, are quieter and have a longer durability period.

 Energy consumption rating for your new home appliance is a major factor in reducing monthly expenditures.
 Replacing old machines with new ones may be the easiest way to save money on electricity.
 Many manufacturers of ENERGY STAR compliant devices offer rebates as incentives for choosing to help the environment.
+Pittsburgh Appliance Repairs repair all models and makes of washers, stoves, dryers, freezers, ovens and refrigerators, heaters, microwaves, and dishwashers in case any of them breaks down.

 Also, if you’re planning to go green, Congress has approved the 45L $2,000 tax credit for residences with three or fewer floors and the 179D tax deduction for commercial buildings and residential structures with four or more levels only through the end of December 2016.
 To take advantage of this tax credit, you must act soon.
 Contact our experts from Walker Reid Strategies to assist you throughout this entire process and see how you can benefit from these governmental credits.